canonical/kafka-operator/docs/tutorial/use-kafka-connect.md

 You will be prompted to type the password, which you have obtained previously.

 Now, we can use the `populate.sql` script copied earlier into the PostgreSQL unit, to create a table named `posts` with some test data:

 ```bash
 cat populate.sql | \
     psql --host $(hostname -i) --username operator --password --dbname tutorial
 ```

-To ensure that the test data is loaded successfully into the `posts` table, use the following command:
+To ensure that the test data is loaded successfully into the `posts` table:

 ```bash
 psql --host $(hostname -i) --username operator --password --dbname tutorial \